Responding to Academic Misconduct

 - Whenever possible, discuss the situation with the student in person, educating the student on the harm misconduct does to the integrity of the classroom, to fellow students, and to the student him or herself.
 It can also be helpful to explain how academic misconduct violates the trust an instructor has in students and the shared responsibilities inherent in the educational process.

 - Please submit the academic misconduct report via the online reporting form describing the academic misconduct and the action taken; attach documentation to support the claim.
 If an additional person involved in the course, such as the course supervisor, should be copied on correspondences about the incident, please state this in the report since it is sometimes difficult to know who should be copied unless this information is included.
 The College also carefully considers an instructor's recommendations about a collegiate sanction since the instructor is often aware of circumstances or details not always apparent in the report.
 At the same time, the College must make sure students are treated consistently.
 We are also happy to consult so please give us a call (335-2633).

 - In the case of academic fraud, an instructor may fail the assignment showing evidence of academic misconduct or may assign a lower grade than otherwise would have been given.
 The instructor may also decide to request a revision of the work in question and may accept the revision for a grade, as warranted.

-- Instructors may not fail the student for an entire class because of academic misconduct.
-(In many cases, the student will earn a low grade for the course based on the overall quality of work.)
-However, if special circumstances exist and an instructor strongly believes that a student should be failed for the entire course because of academic misconduct, the instructor should consult on the matter first with the Associate Dean for Undergraduate Programs and Curriculum, Dr. Helena Dettmer (335-2633).
+- Generally, instructors may not fail the student for an entire class because of academic misconduct since in most cases, the student will earn a low grade for the course based on the overall quality of work.
+However, if special circumstances exist and an instructor believes that a student should be failed for the entire course because of academic misconduct, the instructor should consult on the matter with the College.

 - Reporting the student to the College is also considered a sanction assigned by the instructor.